 - Only Tāngata Whenua can determine the spiritual and cultural significance of a river resource to Māori.

-It is important to Māori that water remains pure and uncontaminated in order to continue to protect, preserve and sustain life for future generations.
-Wai is the Māori word for water, and many New Zealand place names feature it as part of the place name, giving a clue to its meaning.
+It is important to Māori that water remains pure and uncontaminated in order to continue to protect, preserve and sustain life into the future.
+Wai is the Māori word for water, and many New Zealand places feature it as part of the place name, giving a clue to its meaning.

 Waiora is water in its purest form, usually rainwater caught before it touches the earth.
 This water is used for ritual purposes.